-These little spinach pies are one of my favorite recipes.
+These little spinach pies are one of my favourite recipes, especially if we are entertaining friends or family.
 They are a great lunchbox filler and so healthy to.
 Try them, the kids like them as well, at least most of the kids I know.
 Grow your own spinach like I do, I grow at least thirty to fifty plants at a time and freeze if I have surplus.
 If you sow spinach seeds twice yearly and grow the faster growing ‘perpetual’ spinach (plant spring & summer) as well as the cooler loving, slower growing varieties (plant late summer & autumn).

 - 2 cups tender fresh spinach leaves

 - salt and pepper to taste

 - Fillo pastry

 - Preheat your oven to 200 degrees C.

 - Place the spinach in a pan with just the water clinging to its leaves after washing.
 Steam over medium heat until wilted; about 7 minutes.

 - Warm the oil in a pan over moderate heat, add the onion, cover and cook for 5 minutes.
 Add the fennel seeds and finely chopped garlic and cook for 1 – 2 minutes longer.

 - Add the onion mixture and the tofu to the spinach.
 Season with salt and pepper if you desire, and mix thoroughly; allow to cool.